janaiscoding/library/README.md

 - I also gained a better understanding of event listeners & DOM Manipulation with Objects. </br>
 - Form Validation Constraints and Preventing default on submit button. </br>

-Step 2 of the project: Refactor using classes
+Step 2 of the project: Refactor using classes:

 - Initially I was stuck on this refactoring for a while, until I read and reread how classes work a bunch of times and finally understood how I can work with the arrays and objects within a class.
 - After it clicked, all I had to do was rewrite the functions so that I call and return the correct parameters.